All UAGC students can download PowerPoint for free using their university email account. To do so…

 Include In-Text CitationsAny information from sources that you include on your slides that is not common knowledge must include an in-text citation of that source.

-Add a References or Works Cited SlideAll sources cited throughout your presentation must be included on a separate slide at the end of your presentation:
+Add a References or Works Cited SlideAll sources cited throughout your presentation (including any images or graphs) must be included on a separate slide at the end of your presentation:

 View a Sample